manuthecoder/setup-server/JOURNAL.md

 #### Time spent: 0.5 hours

 It's been a while since I last worked on this (because of finals).
 Today I flashed Debian on the Raspberry Pi.
 I installed Node.JS since I am familiar with TypeScript and I plan to use this for the server.

+I also swapped out my low power iPhone charger to a 65W charger to power it since it kept shutting down.